sai11101989/sai11101989/README.md

-- 👋 Hi, I’m Sai Anirudh Karre
+- 👋 Hi, I’m Sai Anirudh Karre and I am not much active on GitHub
-- 👀 I’m interested in VR product development
+- 👀 I’m interested in OpenSource Sofware products with a focus on VR,GenAI and Data
-- 💞️ I’m looking to collaborate on VR algorithm design and R&D with VR
+- 💞️ I’m looking to collaborate on VR algorithm design, Data Driven Tools and R&D with VR/Data
-- 📫 How to reach me at saianirudh.karri@research.iiit.ac.in
+- 📫 How to reach me at sai11101989@gmail.com